|There's no good way out of this tangent, so enjoy some sweet missiles!|

 If you're not able to simply avoid attacks through sneaky flying (as I outlined above), then you basically have 3 options as to how to handle this problem:

 - Repair commands: with an Engineering value of 2, you can move 2 shields from healthy hull zones to a depleted one with a repair command dial (or regenerate 1 naturally).
 I've found this can substantially prolong the lives of Raiders that are taking light to moderate damage over extended periods of time.
-You can usually be pretty sure of which 2 hull zones are targetable by most enemy ships and keep those 2 healthy at the expense of the others.
-It's important to consider which hull zones will be under threat after you move, rather than upon activation of the Raider.
+You can usually be pretty sure of which 2 hull zones are exposed to most enemy ships and keep those 2 healthy at the expense of the others.
+It's important to consider which hull zones will be under threat after you move, rather than upon activation of the Raider, though.
 This option is a lot more appealing when you've got your navigate needs under control for the time being (usually with a banked navigate token) and you don't need the concentrate fire command much for your circumstances.

 - Maneuvering: especially at speed 2 and speed 4, you can control which hull zones are presented to the same enemy simply by changing the angle of your Raider to that foe.
 Pointing your shieldless hull zone into empty space and bringing a healthy hull zone lined up with a source of light damage can help prolong your Raider's life.